Vezins Dam © Iwan Hoving – WFMF

 - 2012-2018: the pre-removal phase (preliminary assessments and evaluation of reservoir draining) and

 As with any new endeavour, there are always learnt experiences to take away and incorporate into the next project.
 In this case, the participation of the local community is of interest.
-Currently, there is strong local opposition to removing the dam.
-Community members wanted to keep the reservoir that the dam created and expressed that they have had too little involvement in the planning and proceeding of the project.
+Although removal is underway, there is still strong local opposition to removing the dam.
+Community members wanted to keep the reservoir that the dam created and expressed that they weren’t sufficiently involved in the planning and proceeding of the project.

-While there were some communication efforts by the project organizers, the locals still did not feel they were part of the process.
+Although some communication efforts were made by the project organizers, the locals still did not feel they were part of the process.
 Would local opinions have been different if more efforts were done to facilitate communication and acknowledge their concerns?
 Would a designated person liaising with affiliated parties have made a difference?
-It would be great to discuss this with the parties involved and learn for future projects.
+To find answers to these questions and learn for future projects, research exploring these particular issues is still underway as part of the Selune River scientific program.

 Sign of people opposed to the dam removal: For money, 5 elected officials demanded the destruction of our dam!
 Treason!
 What a shame, we will not let go!